moveit/moveit.ros.org/events/2022-google-summer-of-code/index.markdown

 * Project size: large
 * Mentors: Michael Görner

+### Simultaneous trajectory execution

+* MoveIt currently only supports the execution of one robot trajectory (although the trajectory can involve multiple planning groups, e.g. two arms).
+However, to run e.g. a robot workcell efficiently, each robot arm has to move independently.

+The goal of this project is to allow multiple trajectories to be started, executed and stopped independently from one another.
+The main difficulty is that the arms may collide with one another, so additional checks will be necessary, such as:
+  - Do two trajectories intersect at all?
+  - Does the next position in a trajectory collide with another robot arm?
+  - What are the next positions of the other currently active robot arms?
+* Project size: large
+* Mentors: Henning Kayser

 ### Add ability to attach/detach end-effector links

 * Add functionality to MoveIt to programmatically attach and detach grippers from a manipulator.
 See [this issue](https://github.com/ros-planning/moveit2/issues/208) for a more detailed discussion.